Nagendra1997/mesibo-documentation/1-chatbot/reference/utilities.md

 ### Timing Utilities

 ## `startTimer()`
-Start a timer for specified number of seconds and execute the event handler defined in `mesibo.ontimeout`.
+Start a timer for specified number of seconds and execute the function callback defined in `mesibo.ontimeout`.
 The next call to `startTimer()` will reset the timer.

 ### Syntax